proofit404/stories/docs/why.rst

    * Mixins.
 At some point, we will like to reuse parts of our business logic.
 A mixin is the most common way to make code with classes reusable.
-But it will lead to even more implicit source of date.
+But it will lead to even more implicit source of data.
 Attributes appear from nowhere.

 2. Top-down architecture.
 We call functions directly.
 They call other low level functions directly.
 Our business logic has a very